 - Three courses that focus on research method or methodology.

-- Courses related to one of the three areas of emphasis in the School of Media & Communication.
-The following are courses typically offered that are informed by these areas:
+- 4 Courses related to one of the three areas of emphasis in the School of Media & Communication and one independent study of the area of emphasis.
+The following are courses typically offered from each emphasis area:

 - MC 6570: Intercultural Communication